 Disc Brake Upgrade

 In 1996, my wife and I bought an 18-foot Chriscraft Bowrider.
-We were living on Long Island at the time, and were looking forward to trailering it to the shore for a day's outing.
+We were living on Long Island at the time, and looked forward to trailering it down to the shore for a day's outing.
 I decided this was the time to replace the front drums on my 1970 El Camino with disc brakes.

 Converting from drum brakes to disc brakes on your old car has several advantages.
 Disc brakes shed heat much faster, which improves repeated braking performance.
 Also, when disc rotors get wet, they dry off much quicker than drums do.
 They also have less moving parts than drums, and don't require any periodic adjustment.

 Swapping to a set of front disc brakes is a relatively simple job, one that a weekend mechanic could accomplish with hand tools.
 There are two options to choose from when converting front manual drum brakes to power discs.
 You can either scrounge up good used parts from a donor car, or buy an aftermarket brake conversion kit.

 For those of you with a GM A-body car (like my old El Camino), a front disc brake swap is very common.
 These include 1964-1972 Chevelle and Monte Carlo, Pontiac Lemans and GTO, Olds Cutlass and 4-4-2, and Buick Skylark.

 Because all these years and models shared the same brakes and suspension parts, you can swap the later 1968-1972 factory discs to the drum-equipped models.
 Keep in mind that if swap the later discs to the drum-equipped models, you'll need at least 15" wheels in order to use discs on the early cars.
 This is because the brake calipers will hit the inside of the smaller 14" wheel.